 As a practical solution the Madone fitted, the right kind of ramp: a short ride from Rominger’s Monaco apartment, no junctions and hard uphill almost all the way.
-And it’s south-facing to the sea which makes it warmer compared to other inland climbs that get snow in winter.
+And it’s south-facing by the sea which makes it warmer compared to other inland climbs that get snow in winter.
 30-35 minutes is a solid effort, the kind seen on many an Alpine climb.
 The Tour’s climbs can be longer and Ferrari was also advising Rominger to tackle the Col de Turini, a lengthy nearby climb that reaches over 1,600m.
 The Turini never became so famous although to this day you’ll find the likes of Chris Froome using it as an Alpine test.

 Rominger set a time of 31.25 on the Madone in 1996 and the record stood until Lance Armstrong did 30.47 just before the 1999 Tour de France, a clue he was going to “win” that year.
 Later Tom Danielson set the fastest time of 30.24.
 Perhaps there was a tailwind that day because he’s never got the results to match this performance.
 Since then Richie Porte and Chris Froome have gone faster.

 Italy is not far away but it’s not “Mad-doan-ay” but “Ma-donn”.
 But the actual name of the climb is the Col de la Madone de Gorbio.
 This is useful to know so you don’t confuse it with another Col de la Madone in the same area – about 60km to the west – nor the Col de la Madone d’Utelle, which is even closer.

-Madone means Madonna, not the singer but Mary, the mother of Jesus.
+Madone means Madonna, not the singer, but Mary the mother of Jesus.
 Many old road junctions and paths in France have crosses and small shrines, some even have chapels for travellers.
 Sometimes these are tributes from travellers at other times they were discreet burial spots for criminals or suicides who a priest forbid from the village graveyard.
 At the top of the Col here there’s no shrine but there is a war memorial, a twisted artillery shell with an inscription.
 More recently there’s a wooden plaque to Manu Ayral, a local cyclist and Strava fan.